ballerina-platform/ballerina-dev-website/learn/user-guide/network-communication/gRPC/grpc.md

 ### Creating the Proto File

-A proto file starts by mentioning the protobuf syntax version.
+A proto file starts by mentioning the Protobuf syntax version.
 The latest version is `proto3`.
 This is mentioned as follows.

 ```proto
 syntax = "proto3";